 ED-BI 475.
-Teaching the Bicultural Student (3) Analyzes several methods of instruction that will create successful personal and academic performance of bilingual/bicultural students in the classroom.
-The course will emphasize bicultural student experience from ethnically distinct cultural groups and focus on the concepts of cultural pluralism, multicultural education, and other key concepts.
+Introduction to Cross-Cultural Education (3) Analyzes several methods of instruction that will create successful personal and academic performance of minority (linguistic or ethnic) and non-minority students within multicultural classroom settings.
+The course will emphasize the cultural and/or linguistic experiences important to students' educational and personal success; and focus on the concepts of cultural pluralism, multicultural education, and cross-cultural education and includes observations within bilingual/bicultural and/or multicultural classrooms.

 ED-BI 476.
-Introduction to Teaching English as a Second Language (ESL) (3) A survey and discussion of the basic techniques and procedures of teaching English as a second language.
-ESL curriculum materials will be presented from a bilingual education program perspective.
+Introduction to Teaching English as a Second Language (3) A survey and discussion of the basic techniques and procedures of teaching English as a second language.
+E.S.L. curriculum materials will be presented for bilingual/cross-cultural classrooms and E.S.L. classrooms.
+There will also be emphasis in creating the most successful E.S.L. classroom instructional climate in order to fully meet the needs of linguistic minority learners from various linguistic backgrounds.